 We’ve already briefly covered this, but the simple answer is yes, you can use found driftwood in your fish tank.
 You’ll just need to spend some time preparing it before you do so.

 As the old adage goes, if you fail to prepare, prepare to fail.
 If you don’t prepare any found driftwood correctly, then you risk introducing parasites, bacteria, fungus, and other unwanted hitchhikers.
-Anyone of these could kill off your tanks inhabitants.
+Any one of these could kill off your tank inhabitants.